SparkDevNetwork/Rock/README.md

 ## New Environments

 This guide assumes you'll be running Rock inside Windows.
-If that's not the case, [talk to us](https://twitter.com/newspringweb) because we'd be verrry interested.
+If that's not the case, [talk to us](https://twitter.com/newspringweb).

 - Create a new Windows 10 x64 machine
 - Select an existing hard disk (VMDK)